Kwaadpepper/Developpez-le-front-end-en-utilisant-Angular/README.md

 ## Notes

-- There is one warning on build about a shoelace rule `sl-toast-stack`, you can safely ignore it as we do not make use of it.
+- There is one warning on build about a shoelace rule `sl-toast-stack` : `Pseudo-elements are not supported by css-select`, you can safely ignore it.

 ## TODO